 And their kind'.

 The message of the poem is amplified by the superior quality of the hilt and the mounts of the scabbard.
 Both the hilt and the chape bear silver hallmarks.
 The blade of the paring knife/beimesser is struck with a maker's mark.
-The leather of the scabbard is probably an older replacement, quite well-done.
-The quality of the detail of the engraved and gold-filled blade decorations is second to none.
+The leather covering the scabbard is a later replacement, quite well-done.
+The quality and the detail of the engraved and gold-filled blade decorations ares second to none.

 A superb, museum quality set!